bbauska/W3Cx-3of5/README.md

 26. </body>
 ```

-Here, we define a <div> element, (see the online source code for the CSS properties involved), and we use the setInterval method (*line 17*) to call every 10ms the render() method that will just increment the position of this element.
+Here, we define a <div> element, (see the online source code for the CSS properties involved), and we use the setInterval method (<i>line 17</i>) to call every 10ms the render() method that will just increment the position of this element.
 Notice that since we're using the DOM, the horizontal position of the div is modified by changing its left CSS property.

-The call to setInterval returns an id we can use to stop the animation, by calling clearInterval (*line 22*).
+The call to setInterval returns an id we can use to stop the animation, by calling clearInterval (<i>line 22</i>).

 <h4>Animate a monster in a canvas, using setInterval</h4>